-The Back Shed forum is a great place to hang out and disscuss the Micromite and microcontrollers:
+The Back Shed forum is a great place to hang out and discuss the Micromite and microcontrollers:

 To save you from having to check this web page for firmware updates I can also send you an email.
 To enable this please enter your email address in the box below and click on Submit.
 Your address will be held confidential and will only be used when an update is available.